ramyabala221190/elk-stack-project-microservices/README.md

+We cannot run this project locally.
+Dont use docker desktop to run it because it has high memory requirments.
+Use a remote server with sufficient memory to run this project.

+# General deployment strategy
 We have used nginx as a reverse proxy through which we access the kibana dashboard.

 For the compose files within docker, the kibana, elastic search and logstash have not been exposed to the internet.
 Hence we have avoided usage of ports: and used expose: instead for these services